rnldnkp/edgeos-bl-mgmt/README.md

 Automated management of network and host address blocklists, for use in EdgeRouter (EdgeOS) firewall rules.

-Forked to have an automated network and host address whitelist aswell!
+Forked to have an automated network and host address whitelist as well!

 ### Quick Start